 People In Mexico

 Mexican people are a combination of religious and superstitious.
 They celebrate many Catholic traditions with only the reasoning that it is what their parents taught them.
-Mexican superstitions are based on folklore and legends and many believe in these superstitions wholeheartedly.
+Mexican superstitions are based on folklore and legends, and many believe in these superstitions wholeheartedly.

-The culture is a bit sexist and some still believe that women here are not expected to be more than mothers and housewives.
+The culture is a bit sexist, and some still believe that women here are not expected to be more than mothers and housewives.
 Some men also tend to objectify attractive women with catcalls and flirting.

 While many people understand some basic English, to make communication with locals easier, one of the best tips I have is to learn some basic Spanish phrases.
 The common phrases learned should be related to getting around, dining, and emergency assistance.

-You can also download a translation app on your phone and you can speak or type in more complicated questions or sentences.
+You can also download a translation app on your phone, and you can speak or type in more complicated questions or sentences.
 Then your phone can translate the phrase so the other person can hear or read it.
-You can do this and have a full conversation with someone with ease where everything is completely understood by both parties!

 Weather In Mexico

 While most people may assume the weather in Mexico is the same throughout the country, the exact opposite is true.
 The annual temperature range throughout the country usually varies between 50° to 90° F (10° and 32° C).
-Along the coast, the weather is balmy and has a rainy and a dry season.
-Of course, the desert regions are warmer in the daytime but considerably colder at night.

 However, what many people don’t realize is that temperatures can get below zero in some regions in central and northern Mexico.
 These mountainous regions can also have some snowfall during the winter.